enarjord/passivbot/README.md

 usage:

-supports exchange bybit and binance
+supports exchanges bybit and binance

 add api key and secret as json file in dir `api_key_secret/{exchange}/your_user_name.json`